HShekarlab/IBM-Data-Science-Professional-Certificate/6. Databases and SQL for Data Science with Python/Module 1: Getting Started with SQL/README.md

-# 🗄 Databases and SQL for Data Science with Python – Module 1
+# 🗄 Module 1: Databases and SQL for Data Science with Python

 **Course:** Databases and SQL for Data Science with Python (Course 6)
 **Platform:** Coursera